 Super thrifty new gym mirrors

 In all honesty, while these mirrors will work, I strongly suggest you go with the vanity mirrors I’ll talk about next.
-New mid-size vanity mirrors are still pretty cheap and look so much nicer than a row of 12″ wide mirrors.
+New mid-size vanity mirrors are still pretty cheap and look so much nicer than a row of 12″ wide box-store mirrors.

 New vanity mirrors as gym mirrors